IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

   curl -H "X-Dataverse-key: xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx" -X PUT https://demo.dataverse.org/api/datasets/:persistentId/versions/:draft?persistentId=doi:10.5072/FK2/BCCP9Z --upload-file dataset-update-metadata.json

-Note that in the example JSON file above, there is a single JSON object with ``metadataBlocks`` as a key.
-When you download a representation of your dataset in JSON format, the ``metadataBlocks`` object you need is nested inside another object called ``datasetVersion``.
-To extract just the ``metadataBlocks`` key when downloading a JSON representation, you can use a tool such as ``jq`` like this:
+Note that in the example JSON file above, there are only two JSON objects with the ``license`` and ``metadataBlocks`` keys respectively.
+When you download a representation of your latest dataset version in JSON format, these objects will be nested inside another object called ``data`` in the API response.
+Note that there may be more objects in there, in addition to the ``license`` and ``metadataBlocks`` that you may need to preserve and re-import as well.
+Basically, you need everything in there except for the ``files``.
+This can be achived by downloading the metadata and selecting the sections you need with a JSON tool such as ``jq``, like this:

 .. code-block:: bash